dansmithux/portfolio/src/portfolio/alpha-1.md

 * Visitor Engagement

-  * Vast majority of visitors spending 0–10 seconds on site
+  * Vast majority of visitors spent 0–10 seconds on site
 * Bounced Sessions

-  * High bounce rate: many users are not engaging with the site
+  * High bounce rate: many users were not engaging with the site
 * Content Drilldown

-  * A1F site has over 700 pages of content; traffic drops off significantly in the top 20 pages
+  * A1F site had over 700 pages of content; traffic dropped off significantly in the top 20 pages
 * Demographics

-  * Insights differ from user experience survey results, suggesting different audience for newsletter and Facebook vs. website
+  * Insights differed from user experience survey results, suggesting different audience for newsletter / Facebook vs. website traffic

 ### Open card sort

 Hypothesis: based on established best practices and research, audience-segmented navigation creates confusion and forces users to self-identify into an audience category, while the information they seek could fall under multiple audience categories

-UXTweak for card sort platform:
+Card sort on UXTweak research platform:

 \[screenshot of card sort]